 What are the rules to Hacky Sack?
 The rules to overall play within groups is pretty straight forward with no hands or arms and basically to not be a ball hog and to have a good time.
 These rules are basic but they really expose the philosophy within the game to enjoy each others and outdoors.

-Lets look at the core set of rules for the community and then we can dive into the rules for the Official Footbag Rules as they definitely have differences.
-These rules differ though more as sports and competition require much more frameworks so people can't find a way to abuse them and score higher and more.
+Let’s look at the core set of rules for the community, and then we can dive into the rules for the Official Footbag Rules as they definitely have differences.
+These rules of hacky sack differ though more, as sports and competition require much more frameworks, so people can’t find a way to abuse them and score higher and more.

 The International Footbag Committee (IFC) helps to work with the International Footbag Players Association (IFPA) the rules and guides the changes to the rulebook over time.
 This process is similar to other sports and allows for a governing body to make sure rules stay up to date and enforced.

 - To promote and encourage the cooperative spirit of footbag games.

 - To promote footbag throughout the world and encourage the establishment of new footbag clubs and/or associations, advising them of footbag activities and general management.

 - To achieve acceptance of footbag as a legitimate competitive sport.

 - To provide a forum for the discussion of all aspects of play, and to arbitrate when conflicts arise.

 - To establish and uphold a tournament standard for all footbag competition worldwide.

 - Peace through play.